-- ▶ Underlying data modeling techniques there are weakly mechanistic principles (e.g. smoothness). - ▶ In physics the models are typically strongly mechanistic. - ▶ In principle we expect a range of models which vary in the strength of their mechanistic assumptions. - ▶ This work is one part of that spectrum: add further mechanistic ideas to weakly mechanistic models.
+- ▶ Underlying data modeling techniques there are weakly mechanistic principles (e.g. smoothness). - ▶ In physics the models are typically strongly mechanistic. - ▶ In principle we expect a range of models which vary in the strength of their mechanistic assumptions. - ▶ Latent Force Models are one part of this spectrum: add further mechanistic ideas to weakly mechanistic models.